 It’s called cross-contact.
 For instance, a chef might be making a meal for you.
-It contains no peanuts, but she may have used her knife for an earlier task.
+It contains no peanuts, but they may have used their knife for an earlier task.
 If the knife touched peanuts and wasn’t washed well, trace pieces could get into your dish.

 Make sure any restaurant or dinner host is aware and taking care to avoid cross-contact.

 What Problems Can Peanuts Cause?